GoldenDelicios/block_rotator/WrenchModes.md

 * Special cases:
   * Hoppers can only be rotated in this mode by clicking on the top portion of the block that occupies the full width.
   * Repeaters and comparators will default to "Face player" mode if the top side is clicked.
+  * *Rails* behave the same as if in "Face player" mode.

 ## Terracotta mode
 * Only works on *Terracotta*.